Sponsor British Academy/Leverhulme

 I earned my Ph.D. from the California Institute of Technology (Caltech) in June 2010.
 I also hold an MSc. from Caltech and a Licenciatura in Economics from the Universidad de la Republica, in Uruguay.

 My research uses advanced quantitative methods - mainly Bayesian statistics, but also causal inference and experimental techniques - to address substantive questions in political behaviour, political economy and Latin American politics.
-Below is a selection of my publications:

 My work has been published in leading economics and political science journals, such as the American Journal of Political Science, the Journal of Politics, Comparative Political Studies, the Economic Journal, and the Journal of Law, Economics & Organization, among other outlets, and has been featured in policy reports by the United States Agency for International Development and Justice and Care UK.

 - European Research Council: "CIVILSPACE, The Shrinking Space for Civil Society in Europe", 2022-2027 (Senior Collaborator)

 - Uruguayan National Research and Development Agency: "Political Economy of Development", 2019 (PI)

 - British Academy: “Using Machine Learning Methods to Correct for Survey Misreports in Cross-National Surveys”, 2016-2017 (PI).

 - ESRC: “Measuring Information Exposure in Dynamic and Dependent Networks (ExpoNet)”, 2015-2018 (Co-I).